 Gratuities (optional)

-Be sure to bring cash to cover the Blue Cave entry fees, as card payments are usually not accepted.
+Carry cash for the Blue Cave entrance fee, as card payments are generally not accepted.

-Expect to spend time on a boat transferring to and from the cave, so bring sunscreen, a hat, and water to stay protected and hydrated.
+Pack essentials like sunscreen, a hat, and drinking water to stay protected and hydrated.

 You can cancel these tickets up to 24 hours before the experience begins and get a full refund.